-I'm debating whether I should buy the IFR e-book or your video course "Introduction to Improvising on the Guitar".
+I'm debating whether I should buy the IFR e-book or your video course "Seven Worlds for Guitar".
 Can you tell me what is included in each one, and what are the pros and cons of each?

-In this free sample lesson from "Introduction to Improvising on the Guitar", you will learn the very first step to developing complete freedom of movement on the fretboard.
+In this free lesson from "Seven Worlds Guitar", you will learn the first step to developing complete freedom of movement on the fretboard.

 Thank you for writing your book.
 I really like your philosophy.
 Can you explain the difference between the IFR system and the CAGED system?